AdobeDocs/uxp-indesign/src/pages/recipes/script-result/index.md

 ```

 ---
-## Using Another Variable to Store Result
+## Using another variable to store result
 `script.setResult()` can be also be used to fetch result of one script, which in turn can be used in another script.
 The following scripts demonstrate this.

 ```js